Dayton Moore Sells His Soul to the Rays

 5. Bruce Chen (1.3)

 Over the last 2 seasons, Shields has been among the best pitchers in baseball.
 Since 2011, Shields has averaged 238 innings pitched, a 3.15 ERA, and a 120 ERA+ while striking out nearly a batter per inning.
 His 9.2 wins above replacement ranks 5th among all American League pitchers over that span.
-He is a top-notch starting pitcher, and gives the Royals the type of guy they’ve been lacking since they shipped Zack Greinke off to Milwaukee.
+He is a top-notch starting pitcher, and gives the Royals the type of guy they’ve been lacking since they shipped Zack Greinke off to Milwaukee in the winter of 2010.

-Wade Davis is a strong arm who is electric in the bullpen, and has a chance to be a mid-rotation type starter.
-Davis has pitched 2 full seasons in the big leagues, two as a starter (2010 & 2011) and one as a reliever (2012).
-In his two seasons as a starter Davis was merely average, profiling as a number 4 or 5 type starter.
+Wade Davis possesses an electric arm that has proven to be quite effective in the bullpen, and he still has a chance to be a mid-rotation type starter.
+Davis has pitched two full seasons in the big leagues, two as a starter (2010 & 2011) and one as a reliever (2012).
+In his two seasons as a starter Davis was merely average, profiling as a back-end-of-the-rotation arm.
 Last season, the Rays moved him to the bullpen and he quickly became among the best relief pitchers in baseball.
-He pitched over 70 innings in relief for Tampa in 2012 while striking out well over a batter per inning.
-As a starter, Davis’s fastball sat in the 91-93 range, but as a reliever it sped up to the 93-95.
+He pitched over 70 innings in relief for Tampa in 2012 while striking out well over a batter per inning and posting a 2.78 FIP.
+As a starter, Davis’s fastball sat in the 91-93 range, but as a reliever it levels up to the 93-95 MPH tier.
 Kansas City reportedly wants to put him back in the rotation, which I think is a good move, especially considering their bullpen depth.

 This deal certainly provides an upgrade over their 2012 rotation, and with their already strong bullpen and offense, they should be contenders next season.
 This also gives the Royals added rotation depth as Luke Hochevar is still on the team (surprisingly), and both Danny Duffy and Felipe Paulino should return mid-season from injuries.